apache/flink/docs/ops/config.md

 network buffers with the following configuration parameters:

 - `taskmanager.network.memory.fraction`: Fraction of JVM memory to use for network buffers (DEFAULT: 0.1),
-- `taskmanager.network.memory.min`: Minimum memory size for network buffers in bytes (DEFAULT: 64 MB),
+- `taskmanager.network.memory.min`: Minimum memory size for network buffers (DEFAULT: 64MB),
-- `taskmanager.network.memory.max`: Maximum memory size for network buffers in bytes (DEFAULT: 1 GB), and
+- `taskmanager.network.memory.max`: Maximum memory size for network buffers (DEFAULT: 1GB), and
-- `taskmanager.memory.segment-size`: Size of memory buffers used by the memory manager and the network stack in bytes (DEFAULT: 32768 (= 32 KiBytes)).
+- `taskmanager.memory.segment-size`: Size of memory buffers used by the memory manager and the network stack in bytes (DEFAULT: 32KB).

 #### Setting the Number of Network Buffers directly